NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ==========================================================  =================  =======  ============  ========  =========  =========================================

   .. [#] Flow rate input required only if IsSharedSystem=false.
-  .. [#] HoursInOperation required unless the VentilationFan refers to the supplemental fan of a :ref:`vent_fan_cfis` system, in which case it is not allowed.
+  .. [#] HoursInOperation required unless the VentilationFan refers to the supplemental fan of a :ref:`vent_fan_cfis` system, in which case it is not allowed because the runtime is automatically calculated for each hour to maintain the hourly target ventilation rate.
   .. [#] All other UsedFor... elements (i.e., ``UsedForLocalVentilation``, ``UsedForSeasonalCoolingLoadReduction``, ``UsedForGarageVentilation``) must be omitted or false.
   .. [#] Additional shared inputs are described in :ref:`vent_fan_shared`.